A Survey of Densest Subgraph Discovery on Large Graphs: DSD on undirected graphs

 Fang et al.~\cite{fang2019efficient} proposed the concept of $(k, \Psi)$-core based on $k$-core.
 Given an integer $k$ and an $h$-clique $\Psi$, all vertices in $(k, \Psi)$-core are contained by at least $k$ instances of $\Psi$.
 Based on $(k, \Psi)$-core, \texttt{CoreExact} and \texttt{CoreApp} can provide exact and $|V_\Psi|$-approximation solutions for the CDS problem, where $|V_\Psi|$ is the number of vertices in $\Psi$.

 Sun et al.~\cite{sun2020kclist++} proposed a more efficient CDS algorithm.
 The main idea of the algorithm is to introduce $k$ variables for each $k$-clique and iteratively update them to find the CDS.
 The algorithm is an instance of the Frank-Wolfe algorithm~\cite{jaggi2013revisiting}.
 Specifically, for each $k$-clique $C$ in $G$, assign a variable $\alpha_u^C$ to each vertex $u$ in $C$, initialize it to $\frac{1}{k}$, and assign a variable $r(u)$ to each vertex $u$ in $G$, which is initialized to the sum of all $\alpha_u^C$ such that $C$ contains $u$.
 For each $k$-clique $C$, let $x$ be the minimum value of $r(u)$ in all vertices of $C$.
 Then define a variable $\hat{\alpha}^C_u$ for each vertex $u$, if $\alpha_u^C = x$, then $\hat{\alpha}^C_u = 1$, otherwise 0.
-In each iteration of the algorithm, the value of $\alpha_u^C$ is updated by a convex combination of $\alpha_u^C$ in the previous and $\hat{\alpha}^C_u$.
+In each iteration of the algorithm, the value of $\alpha_u^C$ is updated by a convex combination of $\alpha_u^C$ in the previous iteration and $\hat{\alpha}^C_u$.
 The induced subgraph of the corresponding vertex set $S$ with the largest values of $r$ is the CDS of $G$.
-Besides, the authors proposed a non-gradient descent method to compute the CDS and reduce memory consumption based on the $k$-clique enumeration algorithm KCLIST~\cite{danisch2018listing}.
-The time cost of KCLIST is $O(k\cdot m \cdot (\frac{c}{2})^{k-2})$, where $c$ is the core value of the graph.
+Besides, the authors proposed a non-gradient descent method named KCLIST++ to compute the CDS and reduce memory consumption based on the $k$-clique enumeration algorithm KCLIST~\cite{danisch2018listing}.
 Specifically, the algorithm initializes $r(u)$ of each vertex in $G$ to 0 and sequentially processes all $k$-clique, that is, adding 1 to $r(u)$ of the vertex with the smallest $r$ among all vertices of the $k$-clique each time, after $T$ rounds of iterations, each $r(u)$ is divide by $T$.
+The time cost of the algorithm is $O(T \cdot k\cdot m \cdot (\frac{c}{2})^{k-2})$, where $c$ is the maximum core value of the graph.